ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/image.md

 * There is no restrictions on the content within the group, but they will only be shown on the frontend as a whole picture.

 ### Example of Naming & Grouping
-The example of image and its grouping within the Figma File.
+The example of image and its naming example within the Figma File.

 ![image showing image_example and grouping in figma](https://github.com/ImagineThisNHS/ImagineThisNHS.github.io/blob/master/guidelines/assets/image/image.png?raw=true)